s-h-a-d-o-w/spotify-ad-blocker/README.md

 ### Deployment

-- After building, start ResourceHacker (yes, the GUI) and select `Icon`, then right click -> `Replace Icon...`.
-Leave everything at default, simply select `spotify-ad-blocker_for_exe.ico` from `./assets` and then save.
-(If the new icon doesn't show up in e.g. Explorer, run [`ie4uinit.exe -ClearIconCache`](https://superuser.com/a/499079/700677) on Win7, `ie4uinit.exe -show` on Win10)
+- After building, if the new .exe icon doesn't show up in e.g. Explorer, run [`ie4uinit.exe -ClearIconCache`](https://superuser.com/a/499079/700677) on Win7, `ie4uinit.exe -show` on Win10.

 ### Future Linux support